 But then the Obama administration flipped again at the thought of raising taxes on the middle class and is now calling the mandate/tax a "penalty" -- thanking the court for its wisdom while rebuking the means by which it came to it.

 A big reason for all the hypocrisies and paradoxes is that the 2,409-page health care act is a mess.
 Even its creators cannot agree whether it involves a mandate, tax or penalty.
 The public doesn't like or want it -- at least the parts it must soon pay for.
 It was passed only on a strictly partisan vote and under shady means (remember the "Cornhusker Kickback").
 Hundreds of friends of influential Democratic politicians have already had their companies exempted from what was sold as a wonderful change.
-The country is nearly insolvent and $16 trillion in debt, and yet poised to take on the largest social-entitlement program in a half-century.
+The country is nearly insolvent and

 This mess is only the beginning, since we won't even feel the full effect (or cost) of the law for another two years.
 But we should assume that what starts out this badly will end even more badly.